 A drunk driving victim may always sue the intoxicated driver.
 But drunk drivers may not have sufficient insurance coverage, or may not be insured at all, leaving the victim unable to recover compensation for the full value of his or her injuries.
 Fortunately, Illinois has a dram shop law that allows victims of drunk driving to sue the licensed establishment, such as a bar, store, or restaurant that provided the alcohol to the intoxicated driver.
 It is important to note, though, that this law does not permit victims to sue social hosts, but only establishments licensed for the distribution of alcohol.
 Illinois’ dram shop law caps the amount of money that a victim can recover.
 The cap is adjusted each year for inflation.
 Additionally, the statute of limitations, or deadline for filing a case, is one year under the dram shop law, as opposed to two years for most personal injury suits.

 In Illinois, if a person over the age of 18 supplies alcohol to a minor under the age of 18, the supplier may be held liable for any injury to people or property that the minor causes as a result of the alcohol consumption.
 The law also applies to bars or other establishments that serve minors.
 Victims have two years to bring a lawsuit.

 Victims of drunk driving accidents in Illinois can recover compensation for both past and future losses, including:

 - Loss of enjoyment of life.

 If you or a loved one has been injured in a drunk driving accident, an experienced attorney can discuss whether you may be able to bring a suit against a driver, the establishment the sold the alcohol, or another party.
-Please contact a car accident attorney at Woodruff Johnson & Evans to schedule a free initial consultation at our offices in Aurora, Chicago, or Champaign.
+Please contact a car accident attorney at Woodruff Johnson & Evans Law Offices to schedule a free initial consultation at our offices in Aurora, Chicago, or Champaign.